wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 The image data set：cifar_10

-The audio data se：the speech data set of Edinburgh DataShare
+The audio data set：the speech data set of Edinburgh DataShare